olesho/search-tube/README.md

 # search-tube
-A research project fot transcribing YouTube videos history.
+A research project to transcribe YouTube videos history.

 ## Running the server